-Integrated Budget Allocated to Other Programs includes budget utilized to coordinate with other EE, DR, or DG programs.
-Total Budget is the sum of all other columns presented here
+&lt;u>Integrated Budget Allocated to Other Programs includes budget utilized to coordinate with other EE, DR, or DG programs.

 Definition of Sub-Program: A "sub-program" of a program has a specific title; targets; budget; uses a unique delivery or marketing approach not used across the entire program; and for resource programs, has specific estimated savings and demand impacts.